JL7105/JPG-to-PNG-Converter/README.md

 # JPG-to-PNG-Converter
-Takes JPG files in a folder and converts them to PNG files
+This program takes two folder names from the os CLI, gets all of the JPG image files, converts them to PNG image files, and put them in the second folder argument of the CLI.
+If the destination folder does not exist, the program creates a new folder with said name.